 Definition of PostgreSQL Notify

-PostgreSQL notify used to generate a notification or notification event with payload as a string to the client application that was previously executed the listen for the specified channel name on which database we have used.
-When we invoked a notify trigger all the sessions that have listening for that specific channel are notified that all turn on and now connected to the application.
-Notify is used to reduce the number of round trips between database and applications.
-Using notify in an application we have to improve the performance of an application.
+PostgreSQL notify is used to generate a notification or notification event with payload as a string to the client application that was previously executed the listen for the specified channel name on which database we have used.
+When a notify trigger is invoked, it notifies all sessions that are listening for the specific channel that they are now connected to the application and turns on their status.
+Developers use the ‘Notify’ function to minimize the number of round trips between applications and the database.
+Using notify in an application, we have to improve the performance of an application.

 Syntax: